andrewferlitsch/Gap/docs/specs/splitter_spec.md

 **Usage**

-When used as a getter the property returns the sorted tuples of a term frequency distribution (percent that term occurs), in descending order (i.e., highest first)
+When used as a getter the property returns the sorted tuples of a term frequency distribution (i.e., percent that term occurs), in descending order (i.e., highest first)

     [ ( ‘<word’>: <percentage  of occurrences> ), …. ]